Software Testing:

 When do we Stop Testing?

-When someone asks you when you stop testing, it’s tough to answer this because no one knows when errors are not occurring. because one can never be sure when an error or a fault will occur in software.
+When someone asks you when you stop testing, it’s tough to answer this because no one knows when errors will occur. because one can never be sure when an error or a fault will occur in software.
 However, some standards help us determine the testing closely.
 That is:

 Software Testing Companies